 The PHY-CCA.indication primitive indicates that OCB secondary channel are sensed asis idle, and

-The virtual CS mechanism (see 10.3.2.1 (CS mechanism)) indicates that OCB secondary channel is idle, if virtual CS mechanism is available in OCB secondary channel.(#CID 1021).
+The virtual CS mechanism (see 10.3.2.1 (CS mechanism)) indicates that OCB secondary channel is idle, if dot11VirtualCSonOCBSecondaryImplemented is true.(#CID 1021).

 Otherwise, the NGV STA performing 20 MHz channel access determines that the 20 MHz medium is busy. (#CID 1224)

-NOTE—An NGV STA transmitting a 20 MHz NGV PPDU or 20 MHz non-NGV duplicate PPDU does not follow rules defined in 11.15.9 (STA CCA sensing in a 20/40 MHz BSS) (#CID 1754)
+NOTE—An NGV STA transmitting a 20 MHz NGV PPDU or 20 MHz non-NGV duplicate PPDU follows rules defined in sub-clause 31.2.2 (Channel access and transmission methods for 20 MHz OCB transmission) and does not follow rules defined in 11.15.9 (STA CCA sensing in a 20/40 MHz BSS) (#CID 1754)

-If the medium of the OCB primary channel is determined to be busy and the medium of the OCB secondary channel is determined to be idle, an NGV STA shall perform invoke the random backoff procedure as described in 10.3.4.3 (Backoff procedure for DCF) 10.23.2.2 (EDCA backoff procedure). after the 20 MHz medium remains idle for a period of AIFS from the end of the immediately preceding medium-busy event.
-If the medium is determined to be busy in the OCB secondary channel and the duration of channel busy is not known, an NGV STA performs shall invoke the random backoff procedure described in 10.3.4.3 (Backoff procedure for DCF) 10.23.2.2 (EDCA backoff procedure). after the 20 MHz medium remains idle for a period of EIFS (10.3.2.3.7 (EIFS)) from the end of the immediately preceding medium-busy event.
+If either the medium of the OCB primary channel or the OCB secondary channel is determined to be busy and the medium of the OCB secondary channel is determined to be idle, an NGV STA shall perform invoke the random backoff procedure as described in 10.3.4.3 (Backoff procedure for DCF) 10.23.2.2 (EDCA backoff procedure). after the 20 MHz medium remains idle for a period of AIFS from the end of the immediately preceding medium-busy event. after the 20 MHz medium remains idle for a period of EIFS (10.3.2.3.7 (EIFS)) from the end of the immediately preceding medium-busy event.
 If the medium is determined to be busy in the OCB secondary channel and the duration of channel busy is known, an NGV STA performs the random backoff procedure described in 10.3.4.3 (Backoff procedure for DCF) after the 20 MHz medium remains idle for a period of AIFS from the end of the immediately preceding medium-busy event. (#CID 1225, CID 1423, CID 1789)

 When an NGV STA transmitting a 20 MHz NGV PPDU or 20 MHz non-NGV duplicate PPDUs performs the random backoff procedure, the NGV STA shall decrement a backoff counter once per interval of aSlotTime (a backoff slot) (see Clause 32.4.4 (NGV PHY)) while the medium sensing results of the two contiguous 10 MHz channels are determined to be idle.
 If the medium status of either OCB primary channel or OCB secondary channel is determined to be busy at any time during a backoff slot, then the backoff counter shall not be decremented for that slot.
 If the medium of the OCB primary channel is determined to be busy and the medium of the OCB secondary channel is determined to be idle, the backoff counter is next decremented after the 20 MHz medium has been determined to be idle for the duration of an AIFS plus aSlotTime.
 If the medium is determined to be busy in the OCB secondary channel and the duration of channel busy is not known, the backoff counter is next decremented after the 20 MHz medium has been determined to be idle for the duration of an EIFS plus aSlotTime.
 If the medium is determined to be busy in the OCB secondary channel and the duration of channel busy is known, the backoff counter is next decremented after the 20 MHz medium has been determined to be idle for the duration of an AIFS plus aSlotTime.